YizhePKU/tranY/README.md

 - [ ] add parent feeding to the model
 - [ ] save checkpoints of trained model
 - [ ] evaluate using BLEU
+- [ ] add Transformer as an alternative to LSTM